-The decision made by one Myrtle Beach man to get behind the wheel and drive despite the fact that he was legally intoxicated has resulted in the death of an elderly Tennessee woman.
+The decision made by one Florida man to get behind the wheel and drive despite the fact that he was legally intoxicated has resulted in the death of an elderly Tennessee woman.

 The victim who lost her life is 70-year-old Carolyn Hicks who lived in Knoxville.
 A second person, age 63, who was involved in the accident was severely injured.
 The hospital has listed the injuries as potentially life threatening.